dmoralis/Azure-ETL-Formula1-Project/readme.md

 While pipeline orchestration can be managed within the Databricks Workflow section, we opt for a more robust solution, Azure Data Factory.
 Our pipeline comprises two distinct sub-pipelines: Ingestion and Transformation.
 To ensure error-free execution, we implement If-statements and schedule the pipelines to run on a **Tumbling Window** trigger.
 This trigger activates every week on Sundays, along with F1 race events, and it provides a dynamic **p_window_end_date** parameter at the close of the trigger window.

+### Unity Catalog

+Unity Catalog is examined in this project due to the capabilities offering:

+- Data Discoverability
+- Data Audit
+- Data Lineage
+- Security